 What is the Gospel?

-The importance of the gospel cannot be understated.
+The importance of the gospel cannot be overstated.
 Indeed, it is the culminating concept of the entire Bible.
 So as the biblical writers proclaimed this good news to all, so we in turn proclaim it to our readers.
 As it says in the most famous of all Bible passages:

 For God so loved the world that he gave his only Son, that whoever believes in him should not perish but have eternal life (John 3:16).